panzerdp/dmitripavlutin.com/posts/170-vue-ref/index.md

 ```
 [Open the demo.](https://codesandbox.io/s/ref-template-j96qkq?file=/src/App.vue)

-`const input = ref()` creates the placeholder ref, which later will contain the input DOM element.
+`const input = ref()` creates the placeholder ref, which later will contain the input element.

 When rendering the input element inside the template, please use `ref` attribute and assign to it the ref: `<input ref="input" type="text" />`.